 Mobile VoIP Use

-The introduction of smartphones several years ago had an unintended consequence: the proliferation of mobile VoIP.
+The introduction and subsequent mass use of smartphones years ago had an unintended consequence: the proliferation of mobile VoIP.
 Up until smartphone use became commonplace, people used phones mainly to talk and/or to text.
 With the ability to connect to the Internet and send and receive videos, smartphones changed the way mobile technology works.
-Mobile users became increasingly interested in doing things like video chatting over their phones; users found this was an effective way to keep in touch with friends and family in other cities, provinces and countries.
+Mobile users became increasingly interested in doing things like video chatting over their phones; users found this was an effective way to keep in touch with friends and family in other cities, provinces, and countries.

 What does this mean for the telecom industry?
 Among other things, the industry has had to change its mobile strategy.
 Telecom providers are becoming more aware that the “phone” features of mobile phones are less important to users than other features–including VoIP.
 Users are more likely to video chat or otherwise connect to friends and family using Internet technology than to make phone calls.
 Thus, the telecom industry can no longer afford to concentrate its efforts on selling phone plans.
 Instead, data plans and the ability to communicate over VoIP are becoming paramount in product development and sales efforts.